Thanks for visiting Free Tours by Foot New York!

 Honorable Mention: Go to Chinatown

-There are a lot of fun and interesting things to see and do in Chinatown.
+There is a lot of fun and interesting things to see and do in Chinatown.

 Kids jump at the opportunity to visit the Chinatown Ice Cream Factory, and it’s hard to beat some of the prices you’ll find on a variety of interesting toys sold at the shops in this area.